hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/access-control.md

 - token expiration time: 24 hour

 Wallet Account token policies:
-- authentication methods: JWT, token issued by the Agent account
+- authentication methods: JWT, token issued by the Agent account, user/password
-- token expiration time: 1 hour

-Tenant account token policies:
-- authentication methods: JWT/OIDC, GitHub, GoogleAuth, user/password
 - token expiration time: 1 hour

 **NOTE**: user/password method is used for the development and testing purposes only.